MichaelCrawley1/myPortfolio/README.md

 <br/>

-I got introduced to the power of keyframes because of a need to animate the modal pop ups for the portfolio projects.
+I got introduced to the power of keyframes in this project because of a need to animate the modal pop ups for the portfolio projects.
 I found that the tired and tested CSS property transition wasn't doing the job this time.
 That was because I was toggling the pop-ups between the, 'display: none' and 'display: block' CSS properties.
 Unfortunately it is not possible to use the transition property on a, 'display:none' element.

 The only way to animate on a, 'display:none' element is with key frames and with javascript on an event called, 'animationend'.